kellythle/conference-system/phase2/README.txt

     1. Easy
     2. Normal
     3. Hard
-    4. Exist Game
+    4. Exit Game
 If you entered 4, you will exist the Game System.
 Otherwise, you will see the game mode menu.
     1. Summation
     2. Subtraction
     3. Multiplication
     4. Division
-    5. Exist Game
+    5. Exit Game
 If you entered 5, you will exist the Game System.
 Otherwise your game will start!
 Each game contains 5 questions.
 After each question, the system will tell you whether you get the correct answer or not.
 When the game ends, you are also able